bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 - `IRequestHandler` implementation should be `internal sealed` to prevent undesirable misuse or extension outside of the **Application Layer** assembly.
 - **Queries** and **Commands** will need to accept and return data respectively.
 These data transport definitions (e.g. `BookingResponse`) should live in the Application Layer, close-by to the query or commands that work with them.
 As this layer will be marshalling the data between queries/commands, these DTO's should be as plain as possible (POCOs), comprising of primtive types and flat non-nested hierarchical structures.
 - CQRS sets out the architectural bluebrint for keeping query and command logic separate - its often desirable to exploit differing techniques for querying the data versus modifying it.
 For example, using a micro ORM like Dapper for fast reads, but leaning into unit of work, repositories and entity framework for managing writes.
-- MediatR provides `IPipelineBehavior` which is an elegant middleware, that allows you to hook and wrap `IRequest` and `INotification` events as they occur.
+- MediatR provides `IPipelineBehavior` which is an elegant middleware like implementation, that allows you to hook and wrap `IRequest` and `INotification` events as they occur.
 Put these in `Wintermute.Application/Abstractions/Behaviors/`.
--
+- An incredibly elegant way to integrate cross cutting validation is by combining MediatR pipelines and FluentValidation, see [Validation Pipeline with FluentValidation](#validation-pipeline-with-fluentvalidation).
+TL;DR an `IPipelineBehavior` that applies to only `IBaseCommand` types (i.e. commands not queries), that through dependency injection only receives an applicable collection of `IValidator` implementations.

+### Infrastructure Layer .NET Tips

+- Create a `Wintermute.Infrastructure` class library.
+The **Infrastructure Layer**, as one of two bottom layers (outer layers of the onion), can leverge the **Application** and **Domain** layers.
+Add a project reference to `Wintermute.Application`.
+- Like the **Application Layer**, will take care of dependency injection concerns that relate to infrastructure.
+Add a top level `DependencyInjection.cs`.
+Using `Microsoft.Extensions.DependencyInjection`, in addition to defining the  `this IServiceCollection services` extension method, at this layer will want to bind in externally defined configuration via `IConfiguration`.
+Not a base class library, add a NuGet package for `Microsoft.Extensions.Configuration.Abstractions`.

-### Bonus: Contemporary .NET gems
+## Bonus: Contemporary .NET gems

 - `DateOnly` and `TimeOnly` structs (.NET6)
 - Init properties (C#9) `public DateOnly End { get; init; }` can only be set during object initialization